 The Regional Parks Department is the primary developer of recreational trails in San Bernardino County along the Santa Ana River Corridor and administrates trail operations and maintenance.

 Regional Parks is responsible for the creation, operation and maintenance of 22 miles of trail with four phases of development.
-Phase I and II are complete; Phase III is expected to be completed by summer 2013.
+Phase I and II are complete; Phase III is expected to be completed late 2018.
 Phase IV development targets are in process of establishment.

 Phases I and II are open and comprise 7.5 miles of trail starting at Waterman Avenue behind 222 W. Hospitality Lane in San Bernardino to the Riverside County Line.